Blizzard Entertainment: Change of leadership (2018–2022)

 In celebration of the company's 30th anniversary, Blizzard Entertainment released a compilation called Blizzard Arcade Collection in February 2021, for various video game platforms.
 The collection includes their three classic video games: The Lost Vikings, Rock n' Roll Racing, and Blackthorne, each of which containing additional upgrades and numerous modern features.

 Activision Blizzard was the subject of a lawsuit from the California Department of Fair Employment and Housing in July 2021, asserting that for several years the management within Blizzard as well as Activision promoted a "frat boy" atmosphere that allowed and encouraged sexual misconduct towards female employees and discrimination in hiring practices.
 The lawsuit drew a large response from employees and groups outside of Activision Blizzard.
 In the wake of these events, Brack, one of the few individuals directly named in the suit, announced he was leaving Blizzard to "pursue new opportunities", and will be replaced by co-leads Jen Oneal, the lead of Vicarious Visions and the first woman in a leadership role for the company, and Mike Ybarra, a Blizzard executive vice president.
 Oneal announced in November 2021 that she would be leaving the company by the end of 2021, leaving Ybarra as the sole leader of Blizzard.

 As a result of the California lawsuit and of delays and release issues with their more recent games, Activision Blizzard's stock faced severe pressure.
 Subsequently, Microsoft seized the opportunity to become one of the largest video game companies in the world and announced its intent to acquire Activision Blizzard and its subsidiaries, including Blizzard, for $68.7 billion in January 2022.
 This exchange marks the largest acquisition in tech history, surpassing the $67 billion Dell-EMC merger from 2016.
-The deal is expected to close by mid-2023, during which Activision Blizzard will remain its own company and, once finalized, will be moved into the Microsoft Gaming division.
+The deal closed on October 13, 2023, and Activision Blizzard moved into the Microsoft Gaming division.

 Blizzard acquired Proletariat, the developers of Spellbreak, in June 2022 as to help support World of Warcraft.
 The 100-employee studio remained in Boston but will shutter Spellbreak as they move onto Warcraft.

-Ahead of their license renewal in January 2023, Blizzard and NetEase stated in November 2022 that they had been unable to come to an agreement on the renewal terms for their license, and thus most Blizzard games will cease operations in January 2023 until the situation can be resolved.